 The BSBI’s Training & Education Committee organises and supports events and resources for teaching botany.
 We also run the country’s most recognised qualification for botanical surveyors, the FISC.

-On this page you can also find out about training grants available from the BSBI and other sources of grants for botanists.
+On this page you can find out about botany courses and training grants available from the BSBI and other sources of grants for botanists.

 Tips from the Training Team